East Anglia franchise

-The East Anglia franchise is a railway franchise for passenger trains on the Great Eastern Main Line and West Anglia Main Lines in England.
+The East Anglia franchise was a railway contract, and former railway franchise for passenger trains on the Great Eastern Main Line and West Anglia Main Lines in England.
 It commenced operation in April 2004 when the Anglia and Great Eastern franchises, together with the West Anglia part of the West Anglia Great Northern franchise, were combined to form the Greater Anglia franchise.

 Initially operated by National Express East Anglia, it was taken over by Abellio Greater Anglia in February 2012.
 In May 2015, the Liverpool Street to Chingford/Cheshunt and Enfield Town and Romford to Upminster services were transferred to London Overground, and the Liverpool Street to Shenfield services were transferred to TfL Rail.
 Upon being re-tendered in 2016, it was retained by Abellio and rebranded as Greater Anglia, as specified by the Department for Transport.

 History

 In 2002, as part of a franchise reorganisation by the Strategic Rail Authority, it was announced that the Anglia and Great Eastern franchises, together with the West Anglia part of the West Anglia Great Northern franchise, would be combined to form the Greater Anglia franchise.
 This was part of the Strategic Rail Authority's strategy to reduce the number of train operating companies providing services from a single London terminal.
 This was expected to improve efficiency and reliability.